 Active and Recent Projects

-Melony A. Price-Rhodes leads the Federal Reimbursement Unit (FRU), a long-term contract that provides research, technical expertise and human capacity to Fairfax County’s Department of Family Services Child Protective Services (CPS), Foster Care and Adoptions (FC&A), and the Fairfax/Falls Church Children's Services Act (CSA) Programs.
+Melony A. Price-Rhodes, PI, leads the Family Research Unit (FRU), a long-term contract that provides research, technical expertise and human capacity to Fairfax County’s Department of Family Services Child Protective Services (CPS), Foster Care and Adoptions (FC&A), and the Fairfax/Falls Church Children's Services Act (CSA) Programs.
 The FRU team, with a 23+ year history, is comprised of research faculty and staff, with vast expertise in revenue maximization for children and youth being served by the above mentioned programs.

 These funding streams include Title IV-E, Supplemental Security Income (Title XVI), Social Security (Title II) Benefits, Child Support (Title IV-D), and Medicaid (Title XIX).